February 24, 1933 – January 14, 2008

 2017 - Guillermo García-CardeñaGuillermo García-Cardeña

 Nominations are now being solicited from the NAVBO membership for the 2018 Recipient (click here).
-Deadline for receipt of a 2018 nomination is July 8, 2017.
+Deadline for receipt of a 2020 nomination is July 8, 2019.
+We are no yet accepting nominations for 2020.

 A nomination will consist of the following information: (i) Name and institutional affiliation of the person being nominated for the award. (ii) A brief description (not to exceed 500 words) of the research accomplishments and other attributes that merit consideration for the Award. (iii) CV of nominee in the prescribed format (see below*) - CV must indicate first faculty appointment. (iv) The nominee need not be a NAVBO member. (v) Recipient must be available to present a lecture at Vascular Biology (NAVO’s annual meeting). (vi) Up to three additional letters of recommendation may be submitted (each a maximum of 500 words).
 At least two of the letters must be by scientists from a different institution than the nominee.